 - Purchase fun distractions for a sick child like coloring books, puzzles and movies.

-- Take the family outside for vitamin D. Build snowmen, play snow tag or take a short walk around the block.
+- Take the family outside to spend quality time together.
+Build snowmen, play snow tag or take a short walk around the block.

 - Get a flu shot and check that all vaccinations are up-to-date.

 If you do get the flu, Care My Way® may be able to help.
 Care My Way® gives quick treatment for common conditions like the flu.
 Download the app to get started.